 At what point does – and should — a leader decide to step aside for the best interest of their mission and group?

-Sometimes it might be an obvious and extreme example, such as with Travis Kalanick, that demonstrates a leader needs to go.
-Other times it’s a gradual deterioration in the effectiveness of a organization – in this case, the Democratic members of Congress – which would lead to calls for changes in leadership to take place.
+Sometimes, it might be an obvious and extreme example, such as with Travis Kalanick, that demonstrates a leader needs to go.
+In other instances, it’s a gradual deterioration in the effectiveness of a organization – in this case the Democratic members of Congress – which would lead to calls for changes in leadership to take place.

 No matter how close the Georgia special election race was, the end result is still a loss.
 Most people will not take into consideration that the margin of the loss was extraordinarily smaller than in previous races, for instance.
 Regardless of that improvement, there is a certain expectation many hold of their leaders.
 In this case, to many, Pelosi has fallen short.

-So what might be some reasons leaders fight stepping down?
+So what might be some reasons why a leader would refuse to step down?

 Is it selective hearing?
 Does the leader pick and choose the feedback that provides them with what they want to hear?
 Another side to ignorance is the isolation of listening to only a select contingent of those to whom a leader is responsible, where the leader only listens to those who give them favorable and supportive reassurances.

 Is it fear of abandonment?
 Is a leader afraid that now that they have reached this pinnacle in their career there is nowhere else to which to ascend since they have lost the faith of those they lead?
 They may feel that they will never hold the same relevancy again.

 Is it selfishness?
 Does the ego of the leader overshadow the success of the group?
 Some leaders, unfortunately, may be so self-centered that the power of a position is all they seek to hold, no matter what.
 It is the position and not the mission that drives their work in their duty.
 This selfishness is not only a leader being silently misguided but also being desperate in holding onto power.